rtificr/dirxpand/README.md

 To make a folder, simply write the name followed by a slash.
 To make a file, simply write the name of the file.
 To put things in a folder, make sure they are indented past the folder (exact spacing irrelevant) and below it.

 To use, simply open a plain text file with the executable, or (ideally) rename the file to have a `.dir` extension and always open with the executable, allowing double-clicking `.dir` files to quickly instantiate a folder.
+Opening folders with the app will derive a `.dir` file from the folder's structure.
+Opening the app without a file will open a file dialog.

 If the target folder already exists, execution will fail and nothing will happen.